The best places to go camping near Sydney

 Broughton Island Campground

-Where: offshore from Hawks Nest in the Myall Lakes National Park
+Where: Myall Lakes National Park

-Distance from Sydney: 240km/3-hour drive
+Distance from Sydney: 240km (3hr)

 Broughton Island campground at Myall Lakes National Parks, Hawks Nest